Frozen Shoulder – One Woman’s Experience.

 There are Three Stages of a Frozen Shoulder

 This stage is BY FAR the worst of the three stages and the treatment during this stage is also the most controversial.
 After many sleepless nights, more pillows than I have ever used during all three of my pregnancies, and some PT visits (it is important to note that I had to stop PT due to COVID as this was early March 2020) – I simply stopped fighting.
 This by the way is especially difficult for anyone, like me, who has been extremely active and athletic for most of their life.

 Somewhere during my third week, extreme pain, sleep deprivation, and whilst reading posts on the FB Frozen shoulder group at 3 am, I noticed a theme running through the group, especially those for whom this was a second round with FS and were in the “Freezing Stage”.
 And it was this – don’t fight it, don’t try too much during the freezing stage – most treatments will simply aggravate or make it worse.

 So I did just that.
 I stopped fighting it, stopped trying to even use my arm for even basic tasks, accepted that weights, yoga, and even running were aggravating the pain.
 And things began to get better.

-I will say the best thing I did was focus on taking anti-inflammatory products daily – a combination of Advil & MEND Orthopedic, which is, in one scoop concentrated nutrition and anti-inflammation (with a focus on turmeric, glutamine, leucine, and vitamin A, in addition to a plethora of other ingredients formulated to fight inflammation and soft tissue healing).
+I will say the best thing I did was focus on taking anti-inflammatory products daily – a combination of Advil & MEND Repair & Recover, which is, in one scoop concentrated nutrition and anti-inflammation (with a focus on turmeric, glutamine, leucine, and vitamin A, in addition to a plethora of other ingredients formulated to fight inflammation and soft tissue healing).

 I kept a journal and at week 4 after doing very little and taking anti-inflammatory products, the pain subsided and my ability to sleep through the night gradually returned.
 For exercise, I simply walked.
 For mental health, I meditated and journalled.